 Washington University is an Equal Opportunity Employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, age, sex, sexual orientation, gender identity or expression, national origin, genetic information, disability, or protected veteran status.

-This position is full-time and works approximately 37.5 hours per week, 4 days a week.
-Open Monday - Saturday.
-Hours of Operation 5:00 a.m. - 5:00 p.m., alternating Saturdays.
+This position is full-time and works approximately 37.5 hours per week.
+Position hours are Monday - Saturday, four days a week (alternating Saturdays), 5:00 a.m. - 5:00 p.m.

 Department Name/Job Location:

 This position is in the North County Kidney Center.
 The position is located at 367 Parker (minutes away from CHNE).

 Position performs duties related to patient care, such as initiating and terminating dialysis treatments, performing phlebotomy, maintaining records and responding to needs of patients that are treated in the outpatient dialysis setting.

 Arranges and maintains equipment and supplies for performance of dialysis and other procedures, including preparation of Dialysate solutions.

 Performs cannulation, initiates, monitors and discontinues dialysis treatment.